 ALUMNI WEEKEND CONCERT

-An annual favourite, the Alumni Weekend concert features two of our large student ensembles.
-Enjoy an afternoon of accessible orchestral and wind band favourites, performed by the Symphonic Wind Ensemble (conducted by Angela Schroeder) and the University Symphony Orchestra (under the baton of Petar Dundjerski).
+An annual favourite, the Alumni Weekend concert features two of our student ensembles.
+Enjoy an afternoon of accessible orchestral and wind band favourites, performed by the Symphonic Wind Ensemble (conducted by Angela Schroeder) and the University Symphony Orchestra (conducted by Petar Dundjerski).

 GEMS FOR FOUR HANDS

 One piano.
 Four hands.
 No other performance style imparts both the intimacy and the sonority of the piano duet.
 Jacques Després and Viktoria Reiswich-Dapp share the 88 keys of our new Steinway Model D concert grand piano and present masterworks by Mozart, Ravel, Brahms and Dvořák, as well as the crowning gem of the duet repertoire, Schubert’s haunting Fantasie in F minor.